If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 The primary reason is quality of their components.

-Grillnetics uses cement board with the least permeability / absorption rate.
+Grillnetics frame kits use cement board with the least permeability / absorption rate.
 There’s still a risk of moisture damage, but it is less so than other options.

 They also utilize quality aluminum with the appropriate gauge.
-This ensures proper integrity of the structure and longevity of your kitchen.
+This ensures proper integrity and durability of the structure as well as the longevity of your kitchen.

 Grillnetics has thoroughly considered efficiency in assembly and shipping.
 Their system is less complicated to bolt together than others we’ve seen.